 If you have been using an agency worker who has proved to be especially valuable, you may decide you would like to employ them directly.
-If you would otherwise use them for a long period of time, this is a sensible decision as it is possible they may become entitled to employment rights anyway and could be considered to be employed by you even if you haven’t actually taken that step.
+If you would otherwise use them for a long period of time, this is a sensible decision as it is possible they may become entitled to employment rights anyway (depending on a variety of factors relating to the relationship between your business and the worker), and could be considered to be employed by you even if you haven’t actually taken that step.
+Employing them directly may help show how much you value them and increase the chances of retaining them in the business.

 But if you want to start employing an agency worker directly, there are a number of things you need to know: